joshwlivingston/advanced-r/README.md

 -   Objects with a single binding
 -   Environments

+In these exceptions, R executes a modify in place optimization.

 #### Objects with a single binding

 If an object has only one name assigned to it, R will modify in place.